Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Simplified Methods for Predicting Deflection

 Considering that $e$ is the eccentricity of the asteroid and $\theta$ the true anomaly, the magnitude of the asteroid's orbital velocity is:

 Thus, Equation \ref{eq:anal_izzo} can be rewritten as:

 Using Equation \ref{eqn:b_bplano}, we can find:

-where $\zeta_{MOID}$ and $\xi_{MOID}$ represent the B-plane coordinates of the MOID at the time of collision, i.e., the asteroid's coordinates on the B-plane if it were undeflected.
-With the magnitude of $b$ determined, we can use Equation \ref{eqn:desvio_bplano} to obtain the deflection with respect to the center of the Earth.
+where $\zeta_{MOID}$ and $\xi_{MOID}$ represent the b-plane coordinates of the MOID at the time of collision, i.e., the asteroid's coordinates on the b-plane if it was undeflected.
+With the magnitude of $b$ determined, we can utilize Equation \ref{eqn:desvio_bplano} to calculate the deflection with respect to the center of the Earth. {It is important to note that a new $v_\infty$ must be calculated.
+Since the approximation assumes that the main effects are on the phase of the encounter, a new $\theta_{MOID}$ can be computed by adding a time $\Delta t$ from the time of the undeflected asteroid impact with the Earth~\cite{izzo2007optimization}:

+Subsequently, the Kepler equation is solved, taking into account this added $\Delta t$ to determine a new $\theta_{MOID}$, which can be easily incorporated with two-body relations to calculate a new $\vec{V}$ for the encounter of the asteroid and Earth, which is then used to obtain the new $v_\infty$.}